rusthon/Rusthon/README.md

 			arr.push('hello world')
 			arr.push( ob )

-The "with javascript:" statement can be used to mark a block of code as being direct JavaScript.
+The `with javascript:` statement can be used to mark a block of code as being direct JavaScript.
 The compiler will basically wrap each line it can in JS() calls.
 The calls to arr.push will be fast because there is no longer any runtime